maubanel/GMS2-Helper-Packages/noise/README.md

 ![](../images/line3.png)

 Noise and random numbers are very valuable in video games.
+We will cover using noise as a random number ganerator.
+This is based on this excellent [GDC talk](https://www.youtube.com/watch?v=LWFzPP8ZbdU).
+This allows us a bit more control over how we use and reuse random numbers.
+We also have a fast implementation of a take on value/perlin noise.

 <br>